Esquared722/Tic-Tac-Bot/README.md

 # Tic-Tac-Bot

-A discord bot that allows users on a server duel in a friendly game of traditional Tic-Tac-Toe.
-Game history and statistics will be recorded for each user on the server, will be persisted in a database.
+A discord bot that allows users on a server duel in a game of Tic-Tac-Toe.

 ## Getting Started